 10.D.2.
-If a called infraction occurs while play is stopped, any subsequent play is negated and players must assume their appropriate locations under 109.D.1.
-This called infraction does not alter the stall count. ~~[[Thus any pass attempted will be returned to the thrower.]]~~
+If a called infraction occurs while play is stopped, any subsequent play is negated and players must assume their appropriate locations under 10.D.1.
+This called infraction does not alter the stall count.

 10.D.3.
 The check: When the situation is resolved, the player determined to be in possession offers the disc to the marker for a check.
 The marker restarts play by loudly announcing "3-2-1," touching the disc in the thrower's possession, and announcing "disc in."
 If the thrower attempts a pass before the marker touches the disc, the pass (whether complete or incomplete) does not count and the thrower regains possession.